cagla-su/Linux-Gaming-Guide/README.md

 Terminal=false
 Categories=Game;
 ```
 - Simply, you should add `env` first and the command for your GPU.
-Lastly, the package name of the game.
+Finally, the package name of the game.
 ### For Steam Games
 Add the command for your GPU in the launch options of the games you want to play.
 Do not forget to add `%command%` at last like in the example:
 ```